Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-R-CP.md

 artifact: "BloodstainedChivalry"
 affiliation: Church of Favonius
 weapon: "SkywardSpine"
+type: "Polearm"
+content: She is a nun at the Church of Favonius in the City of Mondstadt.
+tags: ["1.4", "character", "mondstadt"]

 ---

-She is a nun at the Church of Favonius in the City of Mondstadt.